 Mom’s job is taking care of baby, and your job is taking care of Mom.

-That statement is not meant to take away from your roll as a father, in any way.
+That statement is not meant to take away from your roll as a parent, in any way.
 But Mama has been through something significant and she needs her own caregiver at this time.
 I highly recommend reading the previous posts in this series: Setting an expectation for Rest, and Caring for the Healing Postpartum Body & Mind.
 Those posts will help you set a foundation for how you can care for Mama during the fourth trimester.

-A To-Do list specifically for the partners:
+A to-do list specifically for the partners:

 - “Thank you for bringing our child into the world.”